rjjrbatarao/collagejs/README.md

     }
   }
   let el = new Collage("element", json);
-  let el2 = new Collage("element2", json); // this could be another json
+  let el2 = new Collage("element2", json); // this could be another json from static file or reponse from axios el.paint;
-  el.paint;
   el2.paint;
 </script>